atata-framework/atata.io/_includes/getting-started/events.md

 #### AtataContext Events

-- `AtataContextPreInitEvent` - occurs when `AtataContext` driver is initializing.
+- `AtataContextPreInitEvent` - occurs before `AtataContext` initialization.
 - `AtataContextInitStartedEvent` - occurs when `AtataContext` is started to initialize.
 - `AtataContextInitCompletedEvent` - occurs when `AtataContext` is initialized.
 - `AtataContextDeInitEvent` - occurs when `AtataContext` is deinitializing.